cbe453/arc-plato-shell/_episodes/04-wildcards-pipes.md

 Note that this is just the same as redirecting output to a file, then reading the number of lines from that file.

+With `grep`, there are a lot of options for more clever things, see the `man` page and online resources for regular expressions and their usefulness in Unix and programming in general.

 > ## Writing commands using pipes
 >